 How to buy evidence management equipment

-However, the mismanagement of evidence has been the downfall of many agencies over the years.
-Indictments, investigations, and incarceration have been the fate of officers who failed to ensure the proper maintenance and accountability of the evidence and property in their agency’s custody.
+The mismanagement of evidence has been the downfall of many police departments over the years.
+Indictments, investigations and incarceration have been the fate of police officers who failed to ensure the proper maintenance and accountability of the evidence and property in their agency’s custody.

-Essentially the proper maintenance of evidence and/or property is being able to receive, maintain, account for, retrieve, and properly dispose of physical evidence that investigating officers recover or receive during their tour of duty.
-There are several methods that can be employed to assist the police agency in ensuring that property will be where it is supposed to be and in the amount and condition in which it was received.
+Several methods can be employed to assist police departments in ensuring property will be where it is supposed to be and in the amount and condition in which it was received.

 Let’s assume that you have the wherewithal and the inclination to buy a system.
 Now what?
 First you have to establish what kind of evidence you need to manage.

-For the smallest police agencies, property can managed with the use of the Microsoft Excel program widely available on computers with the Windows operating system.
-The spreadsheet can be as large and detailed as desired or it can consist of five or six columns that allow for the inputting of a case number, property number, shelf location, and a brief description of the evidence.
-The property can be further divided by type, such as currency, drugs, firearms, and found property.
+For the smallest police agencies, property can be managed using Microsoft Excel.
+The spreadsheet can be as large and detailed as desired or it can consist of five or six columns that allow for the inputting of a case number, property number, shelf location and a brief description of the evidence.
+The property can be further divided by type, such as currency, drugs, firearms and found property.

-The main problem with this approach — in addition to the fact that it’s “proprietary” and won’t connect to any other system outside your office — is that someone has to “invent” your spreadsheet, maintain it, and then figure out how it might one day be upgraded.
+The main problem with this approach is that someone has to “invent” your spreadsheet, maintain it and then figure out how it might one day be upgraded.
 This is a patch, but it’s a patch that will work for a while during lean times.